Blog

 • Setting ticket prices and influencing the marketing strategy

-• Holding regular meetings with Directors, creative teams and Artists
+• Creative collaboration in regular meetings with Directors, creative teams and Artists

 • Ensuring legal compliance such as copyright law, insurance liability, payroll and tax